-1. By 2020, it is estimated that there will be up to 21 billion connected devices
+1. By 2025, it is estimated that there will be more than to 21 billion IoT devices

-2. Hackers will continue to use IoT devices to facilitate DDoS attacks
+2. Cybercriminals will continue to use IoT devices to facilitate DDoS attacks

-This particular strain of malware is what is called “open source,” which means the code is available for anyone to modify.
-As a result, four months after this attack, researchers discovered a modified version of the code that can infect Windows computers, and use those computers to infect other connected devices.
+This particular strain of malware is called “open source,” which means the code is available for anyone to modify.

 3. More cities will become “smart”

 Consumers won’t be the only ones using IoT devices.
 Cities and companies will increasingly adopt smart technologies to save time and money.

 That means cities will be able to automate, remotely manage, and collect data through things like visitor kiosks, video camera surveillance systems, bike rental stations, and taxis.

 4. Artificial intelligence will continue to become a bigger thing

 Smart home hubs, thermostats, lighting systems, and even coffee makers collect data on your habits and patterns of usage.
 When you set up voice-controlled devices, you allow them to record what you say to them and store those recordings in the cloud.
 In most cases, the data is collected to help facilitate what is called machine learning.

 Machine learning is a type of artificial intelligence that helps computers “learn” without someone having to program them.
 The computers are programmed in a way that focuses on data that they receive.
 This new data can then help the machine “learn” what your preferences are and adjust itself accordingly.
 For instance, when a video website suggests a movie you might like, it’s likely learned your preferences based on your past choices.